-The salient features of the Company's Financial Results for the year under review areas follows:
+The salient features of the Company's financial performance for the year ended March31 2021 are as follows:

 |Tax Expenses || || |